sajjadGG/book-python/programming-convention/index.rst

 #.
 Run ``pycodestyle`` on directory with all of your scripts
 #.
 Fix all errors

-:Założenia:
+:About assignment:
-    * Szacunkowa długość kodu: 2 lini
+    * Lines of code to write: 2 lini
-    * Maksymalny czas na zadanie: 5 min
+    * Estimated time of completion: 5 min

 :Co zadanie sprawdza:
     * Umiejętność czytania komunikatów